eficode-academy/kubernetes-katas/rolling-updates.md

 ## Learning Goals

 - Learn about how to update deployments
-- Learn about how to test resiliency of your deployment
+- Learn about how to test the resiliency of your deployment
 - Learn about how to control the rollout process with `maxSurge` and `maxUnavailable`

 ## Introduction

-In this exercise you'll learn about how to update a deployment.
+In this exercise, you'll learn about how to update a deployment.

 ### maxSurge and maxUnavailable parameters